jennyiskezhen/SQL/README.md

-## SQL portfolio
+## SQL Examples

-In this SQL portfolio, I will continue adding new SQL examples that are useful for data analytics.
+In this SQL repository, I will continue adding new SQL examples that are useful for data analytics.